JONSASSE/432-2018/slides/class28/README.md

 ## Key Materials

-- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class28) are just the continuation of the Slides from Class 27, which are reposted above.
+- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class28) include some leftover material from Class 27, plus some new things.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class28) will go up as soon as they are available.

-In today's class, I will be talking about retrospective power, Type S and Type M errors, and Quiz 2.
+In today's class, I will be talking about retrospective power, Type S and Type M errors, and classification and regression trees.
+Plus some thoughts on visualization, Quiz 2 and your Project 2 presentations.

 ## Announcements at the start of class